 Everyone is our school has a responsibility to provide a safe learning environment in which our children can learn.
-All staff members are prepared to identify children who may benefit from early out in this policy) and are aware of how to make a referral to Social Care if there is a need to do so.
+All staff members are prepared to identify children who may benefit from early help and understand their role within this process.
+This includes identifying any emerging problems so appropriate support may be provided and liaising with the designated safeguarding lead to report any concerns.
+All staff members are aware of and follow school processes (as set out in this policy) and are aware of how to make a referral to Social Care if there is a need to do so.